The "Secret" Credit Card Perk That Saved Me $300

 After spending several days furious at Samsung and Consumer Reports — and growing tired of having to heat everything up on the stove or the oven for our one-year-old — I remembered that American Express offers “extended warranties.”
 First, I prayed that I had remembered to buy the microwave on my Amex.
 Thankfully, it was an online purchase, and it was simple to search through my email and find the exact date and amount of purchase, and which card I put it on.
 The result?
-I had charged it to my Zync card from American Express.
+I had charged it to my American Express.

 I discovered that with the Extended Warranty program Amex offered, my microwave’s warranty was officially valid for two years.
 I double-checked the date of the purchase on the receipt email.
 We were less than a week shy of the two-year expiration.
 A lucky break.